coreymaps/cs/content/project/tba_subsidence/index.md

 slides: ""
 ---

 Some aquifers compact when groundwater is pumped out of water wells too quickly.
-This overpumping is termed, "groundwater overdraft," and causes the level of the ground to sink on the order of centimeters each year; exemplified through an iconic photo illustrating the long-term implications of subsidence in California's Central Valley.
+This overpumping is termed "groundwater overdraft" and causes the level of the ground to sink on the order of centimeters each year; exemplified through an iconic photo illustrating the long-term implications of subsidence in California's Central Valley.

 <figure>
 <img class="special-img-class" src="/img/land-subsidence-poland-calif-sized.jpg" width="200" height="400" />